jeffpar/pcjs/tools/diskimage/README.md

   - [/disks/harddisks](https://harddisks.pcjs.org)
   - [/disks/cdroms/cds001](https://cds001.pcjs.org)

-NOTE: Implicit disk paths should normally begin with `/disks`, because when [running PCjs locally](https://github.com/jeffpar/pcjs/wiki/Running-PCjs-locally), that's where any local copies of PCjs disk repositories are assumed to exist; however, PCjs and DiskImage will allow you to omit that portion, for convenience (and backward compatibility).
+NOTE: Implicit disk paths should normally begin with `/disks`, because when [running PCjs locally](https://github.com/jeffpar/pcjs/wiki/Running-PCjs-locally), that's where any local copies of PCjs disk repositories are assumed to exist; however, all PCjs machines and the DiskImage utility will allow you to omit that portion, for convenience (and backward compatibility).
 In other words, `/diskettes` will be automatically mapped to `/disks/diskettes` for local access and `https://diskettes.pcjs.org` for remote access.

 ### Commonly Used DiskImage Options